 St Sampson the Hospitable, aka St Sampson the Innkeeper and Unmercenary, was the son of rich important Romans.
 Already well-educated, he continued to study medicine, and doctored the sick without charge.
 When his parents died he set his slaves free, passed out alms and prepared himself to go into the wilderness– which was likely anywhere outside of Rome.

 Eventually he went East to Constantinople: Eastern Rome.
 He moved into a small house, took in strays– poor and sick people– and cared for them.
 Undoubtedly a good doctor, he was credited with healing hands, if not outright miracles.
+His fame grew and with it his ability to treat more people.

 Scratch one saint in this town and you find another.
 St Mokios was another great physician, one of the Holy Unmercenary Physicians, twenty doctors in antiquity who refused to accept money for their services.
 They were all canonized.

 Judging by his beard, St Sampson appears second from right in the front row.
-The earliest precepts of Christianity include acceptance and treatment of the sick, as evidenced by this early painting of Christ visiting the lepers.
+The earliest precepts of Christianity include acceptance and treatment of the sick, as evidenced by this painting of Christ visiting the lepers.

 St Mokios was beheaded around 295 for exhorting pagans to convert.
 His church was built on the site of a Temple of Zeus by Constantine a century later, collapsed and was re-built by Justinian.
 Poetically, Sampson was interred there.
 People came to his tomb to be healed.
 His ghost continued, it is said, to kindly haunt his Hospital.
 Twice it upbraided a worker for laziness.
 Imagine the ashen-faced nurse trying to report that to a superior.